puredrinkology/website/content/recipes/jamaican-coffee/index.md

   and add a pinch of powdered sugar.
 Layer the ingredients carefully for a visually appealing presentation. '
 base_spirit: rum
-category: cafe
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'The Jamaican Coffee is a riff on the classic Coffee Cocktail family, likely originating in the Caribbean.
 The rum adds a tropical twist to the traditional coffee and cream base, making it a perfect after-dinner drink. '
-family: ''
+family: 'creme'
 flavor_description: 'Jamaican Coffee is a delightful fusion of sweet and bold flavors.
   The smooth rum provides a warm, caramel-like base, while the rich coffee adds a robust, earthy complexity.
 A hint of water balances the sweetness, and the fluffy whipped cream adds a touch of airy lightness, culminating in a creamy, decadent finish. '
-fullname: The Jamaican Coffee Cafe
+fullname: The Jamaican Coffee
 glass: Champagne flute
 has_alcohol: true
 ingredients: